Operator-norm homogenisation estimates for the system of Maxwell equations on periodic singular structures: Introduction

 in the direct sum $L^2(\R^3, d\mu^\varepsilon) \oplus L^2(\R^3,d\mu^\varepsilon)$.
 We say that $(u^\varepsilon, \curl u^\varepsilon)$ is a solution to \eqref{curleq_u} if

-Note that for each $\varepsilon>0$ the left-hand side of \eqref{curleq_uweak} defines an equivalent inner product on $H^1_{\curl}(\R^3, d\mu^\varepsilon)$.
-The right-hand side is a linear bounded functional on $H^1_{\curl}(\R^3, d\mu^\varepsilon)$.
-The existence and uniqueness of $u^\varepsilon$ satisfying the integral identity (\ref{curleq_uweak}) is a consequence of the classical Riesz representation theorem for linear functionals in a Hilbert space.
+Clearly, the set of test functions in the identity (\ref{curleq_uweak}) can be equivalently replaced by the space $H^1_{\curl}(\R^3, d\mu^\varepsilon).$ Then that for each $\varepsilon>0$ the left-hand side of \eqref{curleq_uweak} defines an equivalent inner product on $H^1_{\curl}(\R^3, d\mu^\varepsilon),$ while its right-hand side can be treated as a linear bounded functional on the same.
+The existence and uniqueness of $u^\varepsilon$ satisfying the integral identity (\ref{curleq_uweak}) is then a consequence of the classical Riesz representation theorem for linear functionals in a Hilbert space.

 In what follows we study the resolvent of the operator $\mathcal{A}^\varepsilon$ with domain